-Salmonberry is another Northwest favorite.
+Salmonberry is another Northwest favorite native food.
 This delicious pink-orange-red berry with beautiful pink blossoms is found growing along streambanks or wet spots throughout the West.

 Salmonberry is a deciduous bramble native to the Pacific Northwest.
 Salmonberry is likely to be the first berry you taste out of your garden every year.
 While salmonberry is not as robust in flavor as it cousins blackberry and raspberry, it has a subtler taste that some prefer and is early ripening fills in important niche when few other berries are ready to eat.
 The berries are good raw and can be frozen or made into preserves and compotes.
 Because of their high water content the berries do not dry well.
 Salmonberries are known to be an excellent source of vitamins C and K, and manganese.